KellerJordan/modded-nanogpt/README.md

 I mean hello???
 We're in a completely empirical field; it is insane to not use benchmarks.
 The only possible benefit I can think of for any empirical field to abandon benchmarks is that it would make it easier to publish false results.
 Oh, I guess that's why it happened.
 Hilarious to think about how, in the often-commented-upon and ongoing collapse of the peer review system, people blame the *reviewers* -- yeah, those guys doing free labor who everyone constantly musters all of their intelligence to lie to, it's *their* fault!
+My bad, you caught me monologuing.

 ## Figures